Thoubal: Road

 AH-1 passes through the heart of Thoubal town and it connected with Imphal toward north and east by Moreh the border town of Manipur.
 It is also connected with Yairipok and Mayang-Imphal by inter district road.
 Regular private taxis ply between Imphal.
 Yairipok is only 5 km from the heart of Thoubal and through Yairipok Andro and Other Places of Imphal east district can be connected.

 Economy

 According to the Socio-Economic survey of 2006, the working population is 15,320, which accounts for 36.94% of the total population of the town.
 Of this, the working male population is 10,207 (24.61%) and that of females is 5,113 (12.33%).
 The per capita annual income of the working population is Rs.
 24,810.

 Thoubal Bazar is the main business hub of the surrounding villages.
 A variety of hand loom and handicraft products are produced.
 Agriculture is the main source of income for the majority of the population.
 The Central Rice Research Institute is located at Khangabok.
 The Khansari sugar factory was established in Khangabok, but it is non-functional at present and has been converted into an IRB battalion.

-Fisheries

-Thoubal has huge potential for fisheries and aquaculture in the Waithou lake and surrounding rivers and water bodies, however excessive encroachment and conversion of water bodies into paddy fields, agricultural lands and homesteads have greatly reduced the area of the lake.
-A tourist guest house was constructed in the middle of the Waithou lake to boost tourism, however it lies decrepit also non-functional.
-"G & R Aqua Technologies", a private fish seed production cum demonstration farm was established in the waithou PatThoubal since 2011 to provide quality fish seeds to the fish farmers and to promote sustainable aquaculture through demonstration.